peterjc/thapbi-pict/docs/examples/great_lakes/presence_absence.rst

 was ``SC3PRO2`` aka ``SRR5534972`` for Mock Community 2 MOL16S with Fish Block
 Primer, with a target abundance of 72 copies.
 Here the fish block worked.

+Again we have lots of false positives, mostly sister species which reflects limitations of the reference set.

+The exceptions are *Corbicula fluminea* and *Pisidium compressum*, both can be found in the sample summary ``MOL16S.samples.onebp.xlsx``.
+The only sample showing any *Corbicula fluminea* is from ``SC3PRO1`` aka ``SRR5534973``, and at low abundance.
+This species was present in the aquaria sample sediment, but did not amplify there - so cross-contamination seem less likely.

-Again we have lots of false positives, mostly sister species.
-The exception is the *Pisidium compressum* false positive.
-Looking at the sample summary ``MOL16S.samples.onebp.xlsx`` in Excel this from ``SPSC3PRO2`` aka ``SRR5534981`` which was meant to be only SPH16S amplicons.
+The *Pisidium compressum* came from ``SPSC3PRO2`` aka ``SRR5534981``, which was meant to be only SPH16S amplicons.
 As discussed earlier, this seems to be from primer mixing.

-The other false positives here are limitations of the reference set.

 Unknowns
 --------